shanelonergan/shanelonergan.github.io/_posts/2020-1-18-get-elements-by-class-name-from-scratch.md

 ### Step 4: Add to the HTML Element prototype

-In order for us to be able to call this function on any HTML Element, we need to add it to the HTML element prototype.
+Finally, in order for us to be able to call this function on any HTML Element, we need to add it to the HTML element [prototype](https://medium.com/better-programming/prototypes-in-javascript-5bba2990e04b).

 ```js
 HTMLElement.prototype.getElementsByClassname2 = getElementsByClassName2
 ```

 And just like that, we are done!
 Our new method `getElementsByClassName2` now has the same functionality as the original `getElementsByClassName`.
+I hope you found this process as interesting and informative as I did!

+If you enjoyed the article, feel free to follow me on medium [@sptlonergan](https://medium.com/@sptlonergan) and twitter [@shane__lonergan](https://twitter.com/shane__lonergan)

 ## References